LaurasData/Kickstarter-analysis/README.md

 - Analysis of Kickstarter campaigns in relation to their launch dates and their funding goals.

 ## Analysis and Challenges
 - Created pivot tables and grouping in Excel to visualize campaign outcomes ("successful," "failed," and "canceled") based on launch date and funding goals
 - Grouped "Row Labels" by months in the Pivot table
 - Created Year() from Conversion date

 ### Analysis of Outcomes Based on Goals
+#### While there are 1047 Kickstarter plays, none were canceled.
+    A. While there are 694 successfull Kickstarter plays, over 85% grossed less then $5000.
+    B. Outcomes_vs_Goals

 ### Challenges and Difficulties Encountered
 - Created the converation dates and years in the pivot tables was resolved by referring to microsoft support for Countifs(), Years() and converstions.